-BC halts plan for red-light speed cameras, but it’s not over yet
+BC halts red-light speed camera plans, but it’s not over yet

-The BC government has made a U-turn over plans for red-light speed cameras in the province, but it appears the controversial policy is not quite over yet.
+The BC government has made a U-turn over red-light speed camera plans in the province, but it appears the controversial policy is not quite over yet.
 In previous blogs, we have discussed the creeping return of photo radar in BC.
 Red light cameras were recently installed at 140 intersections across the province.
 A number of those cameras were set to be upgraded to also capture the speed of vehicles passing through, including on green lights.

 Understandably, the scheme has BC motorists concerned.
 The government and ICBC desperately want the extra revenue stream to stop the haemorrhaging of public money, but it has been met not so enthusiastically by the public.
 Photo radar was so unpopular when it was implemented by the NDP in the 1990s, it was scrapped completely in 2001.
 Drivers saw them pretty much for what they were, a government cash-grab.
 Promises not to place photo radar at the bottom of hills on in areas where there were not serious concerns over speed were not kept.